rpuig2001/CDM/README.md

   - Auto ATOT to enable/disable automatic update TTOT when "DEPA" sts is set (**DISABLED:** autoAtot mode="false" and **ENABLED:** autoAtot mode="true").
   - Invalidate flight at tsat will invalidate flights at TSAT+6 (ex. invalidateAtTsat mode=true).
   - Invalidate flight at tobt will invalidate flights at TOBT+5 (ex. invalidateAtTobt mode=true).
+  - When Ready TOBT is pressed, automatically set the TSAC as the calculated TSAT (ex. readySetTsac mode=true).
   - [OPTIONAL] Rates URL (ex.
 Rates url="https://........"), if no URL needed, just leave it blank (ex.
 Rates url="") and the file will be used.
   - [OPTIONAL] Taxizones URL (ex.
 Taxizones url="https://........"), if no URL needed, just leave it blank (ex.
 Taxizones url="") and the file will be used.
   - [OPTIONAL] Event CTOTs URL to the TXT file - Format is defined below (ex.
 Ctot url:"https://...."), if no URL needed, just leave it blank (ex.
 Ctot url="").